 We are operating Big Data, Streaming and IoT platforms and applications more than 6 years.
 Along that journey we realized that the ITIL 4 framework serves as ideal foundation to realize our claim to deliver a 100% carefree managed service to our customers.

-Straight to the second Level Support
+Straight to Second Level Support

-- Highly skilled experienced Big Data engineers
+- Highly skilled and experienced Big Data engineers

-- Very fast ticket solving time!
+- Very fast ticket resolution time!

 - Above average First Contact Resolution (FCR)

 - Minimal staff downtime and frustration